 Competitions and tournaments are central to sport at all levels.
 Competitions are a powerful tool to promote badminton and they provide a pathway for players from an entry level international competition to the highest levels where players compete against the world’s best.

 BWF promotes the sport through an extensive and truly worldwide programme of events.
 These events have various purposes according to their level and territory in which they are held.

-BWF World Events
+BWF World Tournaments

 - BWF World Championships

 - (No prize money for BWF World Tournaments)

 - Level 1 – HSBC BWF World Tour Finals (Prize pool – $1,500,000)

 - Level 2 – HSBC BWF World Tour – Super 1000 (Prize pool – $1,000,000)